NehaThawani44/ScopeVisio/README.md

 # Insurance Premium Calculation Service

+The application uses a CSV file (postcodes.csv) to extract regional information such as federal state and region name.
+This data is used to determine the region factor for premium calculations.
+The CSV file is located at src/main/resources/data/postcodes.csv and is loaded at startup using the CsvDataLoader.

+The application includes a APIs for both applicants and potential integration with third-party providers.
+It also stores user entries and calculated premiums in a database for future reference.

 ## Project Overview

 This project provides a RESTful service for calculating insurance premiums based on three key factors:

 - **Annual mileage**
 - **Vehicle type**
 - **Region of vehicle registration**

-The application includes a web-based API for both applicants and potential integration with third-party providers.
-It also stores user entries and calculated premiums in a database for future reference.

 ## Premium Calculation Formula

 The premium calculation follows the formula:

 Premium = Mileage factor * Vehicle type factor * Region factor

 ### Factors:

 - **Mileage factor** based on annual mileage:
     - 0 to 5,000 km: 0.5
     - 5,001 to 10,000 km: 1.0
     - 10,001 to 20,000 km: 1.5
     - Above 20,000 km: 2.0
 - **Vehicle type factor**: Predefined and stored in the database.
 - **Region factor**: Based on the federal state, extracted from a CSV file (`postcodes.csv`) that contains regional information.

 ## User Workflow

 1. Applicants input their:
     - Estimated mileage
     - Postcode of the registration office
     - Vehicle type
 2. The service calculates the insurance premium based on these inputs and stores both the input and output data in the database for future reference.

 ## Project Structure

 ### Packages

 - **controller**: Contains REST controllers to handle HTTP requests.
     - `PremiumController`: Manages premium calculation requests.
 - **dto**: Data Transfer Objects used for incoming requests and outgoing responses.